 Free Press Unlimited (FPU) is a foundation based in Amsterdam, which, since 2014 has organised round tables for Syrian journalists of different ethnicities, political affiliations, and backgrounds.
 If it is not easy to quantitatively assess the scope of these discussions, in the long run, such debates and meetings have contributed to spread a certain awareness and responsibility among citizen journalists and media activists towards inclusivity, respect of basic rights, and against discrimination behaviours based on race, ethnicity, sect, or gender.

 Most of the aforementioned organisations worked or still work in areas formerly controlled by the opposition.
-The geography of the conflict has radically changed after 2017; with the exception of Idlib, there are no other opposition-held areas.
-Others work directly or indirectly in areas that were heavily affected by the war until 2017.
-In these areas (be they under the control of the opposition, the government or the Kurds) there are informal networks of journalists working under cover, under the radar, or operating in a relatively open environment.
-It is more difficult to find structured and registered organisations for journalists, as the current respective authorities (i.e. Turks, Kurds, Government) tend to impose restrictions on media freedom.
+The geography of the conflict has radically changed after 2018 and 2019 and is still evolving; with the exception of Idlib and the north Aleppo countryside, there are no other opposition-held areas.
+Despite formal control of the government, even the areas under its authority are in fact not controlled by the regime as before 2011.
+In all the areas (be they under the control of the opposition, the government or the Kurds) there are informal networks of journalists working under cover, under the radar, or operating in a relatively open environment.
+It is more difficult to find structured and registered organisations for journalists, as the current respective authorities (i.e. Turks, Kurds, Government and its allies) tend to impose restrictions on media freedom.
 In recent years, dozens of media development organisations and journalism NGOs reunited in the Global Forum for Media Development (GFMD), an international network of journalism support organisations.

 Overall, journalism in Syria is certainly in a better state than prior to 2011.
 In every area, new room for politics and rights has opened up, if compared to the pre-conflict situation.
 This relative improvement is certainly unsatisfactory by international standards.
 However, an evolution has occurred on the level of awareness, use of technologies, professionalization and ethical consciousness.